jawalsh/z652-Digital-Libraries-FA23/docs/assignment_metadata_practice_1.md

     - cardinality
     - obligation
     - content guidelines
-    - controlled vocabularies (if applicable, must include link to controlled vocabulary or list of items if it is a controlled vocabulary you design)
     - mapping to Dublin Core
     - notes (if necessary)
+    - Optionally, you can link to controlled vocabularies (must include link to controlled vocabulary or list of items if it is a controlled vocabulary you design)
 - 1 metadata record based on the metadata application profile.

 When you are finished, turn this prototype MAP into Canvas as Word, PDF, or Markdown file.